Lehre zur Biodiversität der Tiere (Master)

 OEP-C05 Biodiversity of the rocky shore of Britanny

-Students will study the biodiversity of the fauna of the intertidal zone in Roscoff intensively with (Brittany) during an 11-day field trip.
+Students will study the biodiversity of the fauna of the intertidal zone in Roscoff intensively with (Brittany) during an 10-day field trip.
 Various habitats (rocky mudflats, sandflats, mudflats, etc.) are sampled and the fauna of each site is taxonomically analysed in the laboratory of the Station Biologique de Roscoff.

-OEP-C16 Advanced Field Methods in Organismic Biology,
+OEP-C16 Advanced Field Methods in Organismic Biology, Evolutionary Biology and Paleobiology

-The aim of the module is to learn proper design of field work for standardized data acquisition for advanced statistical analyses, modelling, visualization of structures, biodiversity and population analyses.
+The module deals with specific topics in the field of paleontology, phylogenetics, biogeography, monitoring, and the relationship between organism and environment.
+The aim of the course is to learn proper design of field work for standardized data acquisition for advanced statistical analyses, modelling, visualization of structures, biodiversity and population analyses.
+The module may include laboratory components with less than 50% of the invested time.